-Customer, customer, customer.
-For 2017, the key marketing challenges all revolve around the customer.
-From shifting expectations of B2B and B2C marketing, to the need for marketing departments to be aligned to customer, rather than business segments, five of Australia’s top marketers identify the key challenges facing them right now.
+From shifting expectations of B2B and B2C marketing, to the need for marketing departments to be aligned around the customer, rather than business segments, five of Australia’s top marketers identify the key challenges facing them right now.

 2017 is… the year of ROI